spectrio/MDS.ng.jwt/README.md

   }
 ```

-## Managing Authentication state with authManager
+## Managing Authentication state with `authManager`

-Almost all applications that implement authentication need some indication of whether the user is authenticated or not.
-The **authManager** service provides a way to determine if users are authenticated or not.
-This can be useful for conditionally showing and hiding different parts of the UI.
+Almost all applications that implement authentication need some indication of whether the user is authenticated or not and the **authManager** service provides a way to do this.
+Typical cases include conditionally showing and hiding different parts of the UI, checking whether the user is authenticated when the page is refreshed, and restricting routes to authenticated users.

 ```html
   <button ng-if="!isAuthenticated">Log In</button>